trntv/apis-list/README.md

 - [Reed](https://github.com/apis-list/apis-list/blob/main/apis/reed/reed.md) - Official API for reed
 - [Search.Gov Jobs](https://github.com/apis-list/apis-list/blob/main/apis/search-gov-jobs/search-gov-jobs.md) - gov • Terms of Service • Site Policies • D
 - [The Muse](https://github.com/apis-list/apis-list/blob/main/apis/the-muse/the-muse.md) - Check out our easy-to-use and public API to provide job and company listings
+- [Traitify](https://github.com/apis-list/apis-list/blob/main/apis/traitify/traitify.md) - A diverse set of fun visual assessments used to uncover personality types and traits.
+Your users simply select "Me" or "Not Me" to a brief series of images and voila!
+Instant, actionable data.
 - [USAJOBS](https://github.com/apis-list/apis-list/blob/main/apis/usajobs/usajobs.md) - USAJOBS API Terms of Service As a USAJOBS API Consumer, you agree to the following terms and conditions, and any policies, guidelines or amendments thereto that may be presented to you from time to
 - [Upwork](https://github.com/apis-list/apis-list/blob/main/apis/upwork/upwork.md) - reference The reference of the accounting transaction
 - [ZipRecruiter](https://github.com/apis-list/apis-list/blob/main/apis/ziprecruiter/ziprecruiter.md) - Learn why 1,000s of PARTNERS, PUBLISHERS, and AFFILIATES use our jobs API, email alerts, and job board